WHAT: SAILOR NUTRITION

 Previous attempts to gauge the nutritional value of shipboard diets were based on historical documentation instead of laboratory data.
 In this project, shipboard food will be replicated using the exact ingredients and methods of preparation from the 17th century, including non-GMO ingredients, the exact species of plant or animal, and the same butchery methods and cuts of meat.
 Archaeological and historical data will be used to replicate the salted pork and beef, ship biscuit, wine and beer, and other provisions aboard Warwick, an English race-built galleon that sank in 1619.
 Then, a trans-Atlantic voyage will be simulated by storing the food in casks and keeping these in a ship’s hull for three months.
 Every ten days, representative samples of food will be sent for nutritional and microbial analysis.
 Lastly, this project compares laboratory results to data that has already been derived from human remains on wrecks such as Mary Rose (1545) and Vasa (1628).

 The nutritional, microbial, and osteological data gathered from this project will allow for a detailed reconstruction of subsistence on board ships, and offer a glimpse into the unique food situation, health, and daily life of this subset of individuals.
-The project is directed by Grace Tsai, a PhD student in the Nautical Archaeology Program and INA’s Membership Coordinator.
+The project is directed by Grace Tsai, recent PhD graduate in the Nautical Archaeology Program.

 Gardiner, Julie.
 2005.
 Before the Mast: life and death aboard the Mary Rose.
 The Archaeology of the Mary Rose, Volume 4.
 The Mary Rose Trust, Portsmouth.